1 Introduction

 Figure 2 – Turbulent flow

-Now that one can determine the difference between fluids inside a system, the different characteristics of these fluids and how these characteristics influence the flow properties of the fluid.
-One can use the following principles to understand how fluids work inside a fluid transportation system and determine the factors that influences a system’s successful operating life expectancy.
+Now that one can determine the difference between fluids inside a system, their different characteristics, and how these characteristics influence the fluid’s flow properties, one can use the following principles to understand how fluids work inside a fluid transportation system and determine the factors that influence a system’s successful operating life expectancy.

 One can use the Reynolds number of a fluid to determine if the specific section being studied is in laminar or turbulent flow.
-The Reynolds number is a comparison between the fluid’s velocity (speed) and viscosity (thickness).
+The Reynolds number compares the fluid’s velocity (speed) and viscosity (thickness).
 It can also be used to determine when a fluid will transition from laminar to turbulent flow or vice versa.
-The Reynolds number of a fluid was introduced by George stokes in 1851.
+The Reynolds number of a fluid was introduced by George Stokes in 1851.
 The following equation can be used to determine the Reynolds number of a specific fluid being studied.

-Once the Reynolds number of the specific fluid has been determined the following range has been determined to compare the calculated Reynolds number with.
-If the calculated Reynolds number is below 2300 then the fluid being studied is in laminar flow.
-If the calculated Reynolds number is between 2300 and 4000 the fluid being studied is busy with a transition from laminar flow to turbulent flow or vice versa.
-If the calculated Reynolds number is larger than 4000 then the fluid is in turbulent flow.
+Once the specific fluid’s Reynolds number has been determined, the calculated Reynolds number is compared using the following range: If the calculated Reynolds number is below 2300, the fluid being studied is in laminar flow.
+If the calculated Reynolds number is between 2300 and 4000, the fluid will be busy transitioning from laminar flow to turbulent flow or vice versa.
+The fluid is in turbulent flow if the calculated Reynolds number is larger than 4000.

 Calculating the Reynolds number at certain points throughout one’s system can largely benefit the system being studied or designed.
-Once the Reynolds number before and after the valve sections have been determined one can establish if there is laminar flow or turbulent flow within the studied section.
-This information can be used to determine where the best valve placements could be to ensure that the desired flow is achieved inside a valve section.
+Once the Reynolds number before and after the valve sections have been determined, one can establish whether there is laminar flow or turbulent flow within the studied section.
+This information can determine the best valve placements to ensure the desired flow is achieved inside a valve section.

 3.5 Pascal’s Principle

-First we are going to take a look at Pascal’s Principle which states that whenever a pressure change on contained fluid occurs, this change in pressure will be transferred throughout the entire fluid so that the same change occurs everywhere else.
-This pressure (P) can be related to a force (F) being equally distributed over an area (A), this pressure can be expressed using the following formula.
+First, we will look at Pascal’s Principle, which states that whenever a pressure change on a contained fluid occurs, this change in pressure will be transferred throughout the entire fluid so that the same change occurs everywhere else.
+This pressure (P) can be related to a force (F) being equally distributed over an area (A).
+This pressure can be expressed using the following formula.

-Using the units for the force in newton (N) and for the area in meters squared This equation will result for the calculated pressure to be in pascals (Pa), hence Pascal’s Principle.
+Using the units for the force in Newton (N) and for the area in meters squared m2 This equation will result in the calculated pressure to be in Pascals (Pa), hence Pascal’s Principle.

-This principle is the basis of hydrostatic testing.
-Hydrostatic testing is a method used to pressure test valves, piping and storage containers for any leaks and to determine the strength of a component or system.
+This principle is the basis of hydrostatic testing, a method used to pressure test valves, piping, and storage containers for leaks and determine a component’s or system’s strength.
 This test is executed by filling the pipe or vessel with water and then closing all possible outlets.
 The water inside the pipe or vessel is then pressurized to the pre-determined test pressure, which is usually the operating pressure multiplied by a safety factor of usually 1.5.

-Once the fluid inside the enclosed pipe or vessel reaches the test pressure and there are no leaks the specimen being tested passes the hydrostatic test.
-The test fluid will then be drained from the specimen being tested and if needed the specimen will be checked for cracks.
-This check for any cracks can be done visually or with the help of scanners and different testing methods.
+Once the fluid inside the enclosed pipe or vessel reaches the test pressure and there are no leaks, the tested specimen passes the hydrostatic test.
+The test fluid is then drained from the specimen, and if needed, the specimen is checked for cracks.
+This check for cracks can be done visually or with the help of scanners and different testing methods.

 3.6 Bernoulli’s Principle

-2. Kinetic energy – The energy that a fluid possesses due to the fact that it is moving at a velocity throughout the system.
-This energy is also directly connected to the fluids density and can be determined using the following formula.
+2. Kinetic energy – The energy a fluid possesses due to its moving at a velocity throughout the system.
+This energy is also directly connected to the fluid’s density and can be determined using the following formula.

-Referring back to our previous example in section 2.4 the water inside the pipe has the following kinetic energy.
+Referring back to our previous example in section 2.4, we see that the water inside the pipe has the following kinetic energy:

 Therefore, the water inside the pipe has 8000 J of kinetic energy available to transfer onto its surroundings or to change into another form of energy.

-3. Potential energy – The energy that a fluid possesses due to the fact that there is an elevation difference between the fluid being studied and the reference point of the system.
-Because this energy is related to an elevation difference it is connected to the gravitational pull of the earth, however the density of the fluid plays an equally large role.
+3. Potential energy – The energy that a fluid possesses because there is an elevation difference between the fluid being studied and the reference point of the system.
+Because this energy is related to an elevation difference, it is connected to the earth’s gravitational pull; however, the density of the fluid plays an equally large role.
 The potential energy of a fluid can be calculated using the following equation.

 Referring back to our previous example, with an added elevation difference of 20 meters.
 The water inside the pipe has the following potential energy.

 Therefore, the water inside the pipe has 196 200 J of potential energy available to transfer onto its surroundings or to change into another form of energy.
-Comparing the fluids potential energy to its kinetic energy one can see how an elevation difference in a system can create a whole lot more energy than pumping the fluid at a steady velocity without any elevation difference.
-Hence, the use of gravitational feed dams and geezers before the invention of the pump.
+Comparing the fluid’s potential energy to its kinetic energy, one can see how an elevation difference in a system can create much more energy than pumping the fluid at a steady velocity without any elevation difference.
+Hence, gravitational feed dams and geezers were used before the pump was invented.

-Daniel Bernoulli applied this energy conservation law to fluids and determined that during steady flow, the sum of all the fluid’s different energies is the same at any two points in a single connected system.
-We can understand this principle better by saying that the sum of a fluid’s pressure energy, kinetic energy and potential energy at a certain point remains constant when being compared to another point in the same system.
+Daniel Bernoulli applied this energy conservation law to fluids.
+He determined that during steady flow, the sum of all the fluid’s different energies is the same at any two points in a single connected system.
+We can understand this principle better by saying that the sum of a fluid’s pressure energy, kinetic energy, and potential energy at a certain point remains constant when compared to another point in the same system.
 Bernoulli’s principle can be expressed as follows.

 Figure 3 – Illustration of Bernoulli’s principle

-Now that we have familiarized ourselves with the different types of fluids (liquid, gas or vapor) that can flow within a fluid transportation system, the different characteristics of these fluids and the principles that determine how these fluids flow.
-We can discuss how important it is to understand how fluids flow within a valve section of the system.
+Now that we have familiarized ourselves with the different types of fluids (liquid, gas, or vapour) that can flow within a fluid transportation system, their characteristics, and the principles that determine how these fluids flow, we can discuss how important it is to understand how fluids flow within a valve section of the system.

-Bernoulli’s principle has taught us that as the area decreases through which a fluid is flowing, the velocity increases and the pressure decreases.
-This decrease in pressure can cause the fluids pressure to drop below the vapor pressure of the specific fluid.
-The vapor pressure of a fluid is the balance pressure of a vapor above its liquid.
-Meaning that below this pressure a fluid can evaporate or boil much easier at lower temperatures compared to usual operating temperatures.
-When the fluid evaporates it generates small air pockets inside the fluid and when the fluid pressure is once again increased after the valve section where the area increases these small air pockets implode (cavitation) and causes serious damage to the valve and fluid transportation system.
-When looking at this decrease in area in a valve section one must remember that during the process where a valve is closed, the valve cross-sectional area is increasingly reduced until the valve is fully closed.
-Therefore, one must remember that during this process the area of the valve section is reduced even more, resulting in higher fluid velocities and lower pressures.
-This increases the amount of cavitation and in turn the amount of damage to the valve and system.
+Bernoulli’s principle has taught us that as the area through which a fluid flows decreases, the velocity increases, and the pressure decreases.
+This decrease in pressure can cause the fluid pressure to drop below the vapour pressure of the specific fluid.
+The vapour pressure of a fluid is the balance pressure of a vapour above its liquid.
+This means that below this pressure, a fluid can evaporate or boil much easier at lower temperatures compared to usual operating temperatures.
+When the fluid evaporates, small air pockets are generated inside the fluid.
+When the fluid pressure is once again increased after the valve section where the area increases, these small air pockets implode (cavitation) and cause serious damage to the valve and fluid transportation system.
+When looking at this decrease in area in a valve section, one must remember that during the process where a valve is closed, the valve cross-sectional area is increasingly reduced until the valve is fully closed.
+Therefore, one must remember that during this process, the area of the valve section is reduced even more, resulting in higher fluid velocities and lower pressures.
+This increases the amount of cavitation and, in turn, the amount of damage to the valve and system.

-Not only does this pressure decrease cause cavitation, but it can lead to hydraulic hammering as well.
-During the process of cavitation where these small air pockets are generated it may occur that the system pressure does not increase enough or that the piping does not allow for all these small air pockets to be removed from the fluid.
+Not only does this pressure decrease cause cavitation, but it can also lead to hydraulic hammering.
+During the process of cavitation, where these small air pockets are generated, it may occur that the system pressure does not increase enough or that the piping does not allow all these small air pockets to be removed from the fluid.
 This can create a large air pocket inside the piping system that can travel with the fluid along its path.
-When this air pocket reaches another closed valve or pipe component down the line there will be a sudden increase in pressure, due to the air pocket being pushed by the fluid behind it and then suddenly the fluid slamming against the closed component causing hydraulic hammer.
+When this air pocket reaches another closed valve or pipe component down the line, there will be a sudden increase in pressure due to the air pocket being pushed by the fluid behind it.
+Then, suddenly, the fluid slams against the closed component, causing a hydraulic hammer.
 This can generate large pressure spikes inside one’s system and lead to catastrophic failure of valves or system components.
-As mentioned in section 2.4 hydraulic hammering can also be generated when a valve is suddenly closed.
+As mentioned in section 2.4, hydraulic hammering can also be generated when a valve is suddenly closed.

 Figure 4 – Example of cavitation and hydraulic hammer damage

-Through our understanding of Bernoulli’s principle we now fully grasp how process like cavitation and hydraulic hammering occur in a system.
+By understanding Bernoulli’s principle, we now fully grasp how processes like cavitation and hydraulic hammering occur in a system.
 We would now like to reduce the effects of these processes or eliminate them as far as possible.
 This section of the article will list a few recommendations that can be used to obtain the necessary results for one’s fluid transportation system while reducing the mentioned effects.

 Recommendations to reduce the possibility of cavitation and hydraulic hammer:

-1. When locating valves in a fluid transportation system or analyzing an existing system one must remember that turbulent flow inside a valve section can reduce the operating effectiveness of the valve.
+1. When locating valves in a fluid transportation system or analyzing an existing system, one must remember that turbulent flow inside a valve section can reduce the valve’s operating effectiveness.
 Turbulent flow in valves also increases the probability of cavitation or hydraulic hammering.
-Therefore, we would like to reduce the amount of turbulent flow inside a valve section.
+Therefore, we want to reduce the turbulent flow inside a valve section.

-2. In general, a rule can be applied to move a valve 5 pipe diameters away from its closest pump or piping equipment (elbows, t-pieces, etc.).
-For example, if one has a pipe diameter of 150 mm, the valve can be placed 750 mm away from its closest pump or piping equipment.
-This will increase the distance the fluid flows before entering the valve section and provides enough time for the flow to transition from turbulent flow to laminar flow.
+2. Generally, a rule can be applied to move a valve 5 pipe diameter away from its closest pump or piping equipment (elbows, t-pieces, etc.).
+For example, if a pipe diameter is 150 mm, the valve can be placed 750 mm away from its closest pump or piping equipment.
+This will increase the distance the fluid flows before entering the valve section and provide enough time to transition from turbulent to laminar flow.
 Increasing the probability of laminar flow inside the valve section and reducing the possibility of cavitation or hydraulic hammer.

-3. As we have learned that high flow velocities can generate turbulent flow by increasing the fluid’s Reynolds number, hence decreasing system pressure and possibly increasing the occurrence of cavitation or hydraulic hammer.
-By increasing the diameter of a pipe section or valve diameter one can reduce the flow velocity (a fluid velocity of 1.5 m/s is recommended to reduce the possibility of cavitation and hydraulic hammer) to reverse the mentioned effects.
-Ultimately this will result in a smaller pressure drop over a valve section and increase the valves operating efficiency.
+3. As we have learned, high flow velocities can generate turbulent flow by increasing the fluid’s Reynolds number, hence decreasing system pressure and possibly increasing the occurrence of cavitation or hydraulic hammer.
+Increasing the diameter of a pipe section or valve diameter can reduce the flow velocity (a fluid velocity of 1.5 m/s is recommended to reduce the possibility of cavitation and hydraulic hammer) to reverse the mentioned effects.
+Ultimately, this will result in a smaller pressure drop over a valve section and increase the valve’s operating efficiency.

 4. A large pressure drop over a valve section can also lead to cavitation or hydraulic hammering.
-One can reduce the pressure drop over a valve section by staggering the pressure downward before the specific section by using multiple valves, however this could result in an increase of the total system cost.
+One can reduce the pressure drop over a valve section by staggering the pressure downward before the specific section by using multiple valves; however, this could increase the total system cost.
 The pressure drop over a valve section can also be reduced by increasing the downstream pressure or by utilizing devices such as orifice plates.

-5. One can also implement and use harder materials where cavitation in valves are likely to occur.
+5. Harder materials can also be implemented and used where valve cavitation is likely to occur.
 This will result in less damage or wear inside the valve body and increase the valve’s life expectancy.

-6. Decreasing the fluids temperature will ensure that the fluid does not evaporate under high velocities when the fluid reaches its vapor pressure as discussed in section 4 of this article.
+6. Decreasing the fluid’s temperature will ensure it does not evaporate under high velocities when it reaches its vapour pressure, as discussed in section 4 of this article.

-7. We have learned that when a valve is suddenly closed the large inertia of the flowing fluid slams against the valve and causes hydraulic hammering.
-By ensuring that the plant personnel are properly trained to start up and shut down the fluid transportation system by closing valves over a longer period in a certain sequence one can decrease the probability of hydraulic hammering.
+7. We have learned that when a valve is suddenly closed, the large inertia of the flowing fluid slams against the valve and causes hydraulic hammering.
+Ensuring that the plant personnel are properly trained to start up and shut down the fluid transportation system by closing valves over a longer period in a certain sequence can decrease the probability of hydraulic hammering.

-8. By installing air release valves or surge tanks one can remove the unwanted air from the fluid transportation system and reduce the occurrence of hydraulic hammering.
-It is recommended that air release valves are installed in higher elevated sections of the system, because air pockets are usually trapped or situated in these areas.
+8. Installing air release valves or surge tanks can remove unwanted air from the fluid transportation system and reduce the occurrence of hydraulic hammering.
+Air release valves should be installed in higher elevated sections of the system because air pockets are usually trapped or situated in these areas.

-9. Swinging check valves are an excellent piece of equipment that can be used to reduce the effects of hydraulic hammering.
-The valve detects as soon as there is a reverse in flow (effect of hydraulic hammer) and closes quickly.
-This valve is designed to close quickly and therefore can handle the impact of the fluid, while bringing the reverse flow to a stop and ensuring that there are minimal pressure surges generated inside the system.
+9. Swinging check valves are an excellent piece of equipment for reducing the effects of hydraulic hammering.
+The valve detects as soon as there is a reverse flow (the effect of the hydraulic hammer) and closes quickly.
+This valve is designed to close quickly and, therefore, can handle the fluid’s impact while bringing the reverse flow to a stop and ensuring minimal pressure surges are generated inside the system.

 10. Luckily, we live in an age where one can analyze a system using accurate computer simulation software.
-One can use software such as AFT impulse or other available programs to precisely model and simulate one’s fluid transportation system.
-The software can be used to determine pressure drops across a system and phenomena like hydraulic hammering.
+One can use software such as AFT impulse or other available programs to model and simulate one’s fluid transportation system precisely.
+The software can determine pressure drops across a system and phenomena like hydraulic hammering.
 One must remember that the calculated results are only as accurate as the data entered into the software program.
-It is advised that after each run of the chosen simulation software the results should be used to adjust the input parameters and the simulation should be ran again.
+It is advised that after each run of the chosen simulation software, the results should be used to adjust the input parameters, and the simulation should be run again.
 Repeating this process a few times would result in more accurate outputs from the software package.

 11. During the selection of valves for a system, one can consider the following factors to ensure that the correct valve is chosen for the desired purpose: